WHY KRAV MAGA IS STILL THE BEST SELF-DEFENSE SYSTEM IN 2026

 This is a simple guide to dry fire practice.
 It covers safety, unloading your firearm, and the gear you need to begin.
 It explains why dry fire works and why it's worth doing.
 Finally, it offers 5 drills to improve your skills, along with videos to help you learn the techniques.

-THE ART OF THE PRESENTATION
+THE ART OF THE PRESENTATION: GETTING RIGHT ON, RIGHT AWAY

 The art of presenting a weapon is a fundamental skill in adaptive combatives that emphasizes smooth, controlled movements to transition from concealment or carry to an effective defensive or offensive posture.
 It requires precision, minimal exposition, and situational awareness to ensure readiness without compromising safety or tactical advantage.
 Mastery involves understanding the mechanics of the specific weapon, body positioning, and maintaining a calm, deliberate approach to avoid unnecessary escalation while remaining prepared to respond decisively.
 Proper training also focuses on integrating presentation with drawing techniques to optimize reaction time and maintain control under stress.